What is a Card-Not-Present Chargeback? Here’s How to Make Sense of Them

 Get Third-Party Help

 The rules that govern the chargeback system are complicated, antiquated, and constantly shifting.
 It can be a full-time job just keeping current with regulations.
-Chargebacks coming from card-not-present fraud are worse…if for no other reason than there are so many more of them.
+Chargebacks coming from card-not-present fraud are worse, if for no other reason than there are so many potential triggers.

 If you’re feeling overwhelmed by chargebacks, maybe it’s time to get back to the business of running your company.
 Chargebacks911® can take card-not-present chargebacks and other dispute issues completely off your plate and up your ROI.
 Contact us today to learn more.